syncfusion-content/extension-docs/Extension/Syncfusion-Blazor-WebApp-Template-via-NuGet/installation.md

-# Installation
+# Syncfusion Web App Template Installation

 ## Overview

-How to install and create a Syncfusion Balzor application using Syncfusion Web App Template
+How to install and create a Syncfusion Blazor application using Syncfusion Web App Template

 > **Note:** Refer to the .NET SDK support for Syncfusion Blazor Components [here](https://blazor.syncfusion.com/documentation/system-requirements#net-sdk).